What to Do if You Can’t Afford Car Insurance

 7. Limit Driving or Share a Vehicle

-Driving less lowers your insurance costs.
-You also save by sharing a vehicle with a family member and being added as an occasional driver on their policy, which is often cheaper than having your own.
+Driving less directly lowers your premium.
+Being added as an occasional driver on a family member's policy is often cheaper than carrying your own.

 How to Find Affordable Car Insurance if You Can't Afford It: Buying Guide